• Helping You Feel Safer

 • Ankles

-These exercises work to strengthen the calming side of your nervous system (parasympathetic) to provide a counterbalance to an overactive stress response system (sympathetic).
-This counterbalance allows us to flow into and out of stress states as needed, which is the foundation for mental, emotional, and physical regulation and resilience.
+These exercises strengthen the calming side of your nervous system (parasympathetic) to balance an overactive stress response system (sympathetic).

 Shoulders & Hip Bones